incountry/sdk-java/README.md

 SDK introduces `public MigrateResult migrate(String country, int limit) throws StorageException, FindOptionsException, GeneralSecurityException, IOException` method which allows you to re-encrypt data encrypted with old versions of the secret.
-You should specify `country` you want to conduct migration in and `limit` for precise amount of records to migrate. `migrate` return a `MigrateResult` object which contains some information about the migration - the amount of records migrated (`migrated`) and the amount of records left to migrate (`totalLeft`) (which basically means the amount of records with version different from `currentVersion` provided by `SecretKeyAccessor`)
+You should specify `country` you want to conduct migration in and `limit` for precise amount of records to migrate. `migrate` returns a `MigrateResult` object which contains some information about the migration - the amount of records migrated (`migrated`) and the amount of records left to migrate (`totalLeft`) (which basically means the amount of records with version different from `currentVersion` provided by `SecretKeyAccessor`)